GoogleCloudPlatform/ramble/_sources/tutorials/4_using_vectors_and_matrices.rst.txt

 **NOTE** Because we are editing YAML, the experiment name needs to be explicitly delimited as a string.
 Notice how in the above example we wrap the experiment name in single quotes to explicitly make it a string.
+Without this, YAML parsers identify the leading ``{`` character, and assume the content is a dictionary.

 Now, save and exit the file.
 The resulting experiments can be seen using: